Are you looking for a unique, but incredibly thoughtful gift to give an expectant or new mom? These dump dinners are it!

 We shared pictures, hopes and fears throughout our entire pregnancy, and now that our little ones are almost 4 months old, we still remain friends, sharing stories about sleepless nights and teething babies.

 When we were around 8 months pregnant, one of the moms-to-be shared some recipes for dump dinners, 28 of them to be exact, that could be prepped and frozen, and ready to go for when the baby was born and time was in short supply.
-I thought it was such a great idea!
-I had gone through the newborn phase once before with my daugther, and I remember how much I loved home-cooked meals, but how I rarely had enough time or energy to make dinner myself (and my husband was never much of a cook).
+Because newborns require 24/7 attention, and moms still need to eat!

-The dinners are already pre-assembled and frozen, and all I would have to do is dump it into a crock-pot, turn it on, and 6 – 8 hours later, dinner was ready.
+The dinners are already pre-assembled and frozen.
+All I would have to do is dump it into a crock-pot, turn it on, and 6 – 8 hours later, dinner was ready.

 I was working full-time, taking care of my 4-year-old, and in graduate school, so having my mom pay for all the food, plus prep it all was just amazing.
 It was honestly the best gift I received during my pregnancy.